 Mother Tongue Other Tongue is a national project, led by Poet Laureate Carol Ann Duffy, with regional events and competitions taking place throughout the year.
 Mother Tongue encourages children, who do not have English as a first language, or who speak a different language at home, to share a lullaby, poem or song from their […]

+Closed.
 This 10-day festival in Kingston hosts around 200 events.
 They’re open for submissions by creatives, performers and people with big ideas aged 26 and under for their friendly, fringe-style festival in 2018.
 If you’re over 27 but your work is designed for young audiences, they’d love to hear from you too.
-Deadline 26 January 2018.